ansible/ansible/docs/docsite/rst/user_guide/intro_dynamic_inventory.rst

 at the same time.
 When doing so, it is possible to mix both dynamic and statically managed inventory sources in the same ansible run.
 Instant hybrid cloud!

-In an inventory directory, executable files will be treated as dynamic inventory sources and most other files as static sources.
-Files which end with any of the following will be ignored:
+In an inventory directory, executable files are treated as dynamic inventory sources and most other files as static sources.
+Files which end with any of the following are ignored:

 .. code-block:: text

     ~, .orig, .bak, .ini, .cfg, .retry, .pyc, .pyo

-You can replace this list with your own selection by configuring an ``inventory_ignore_extensions`` list in ansible.cfg, or setting the :envvar:`ANSIBLE_INVENTORY_IGNORE` environment variable.
-The value in either case should be a comma-separated list of patterns, as shown above.
+You can replace this list with your own selection by configuring an ``inventory_ignore_extensions`` list in ``ansible.cfg``, or setting the :envvar:`ANSIBLE_INVENTORY_IGNORE` environment variable.
+The value in either case must be a comma-separated list of patterns, as shown above.

-Any ``group_vars`` and ``host_vars`` subdirectories in an inventory directory will be interpreted as expected, making inventory directories a powerful way to organize different sets of configurations.
+Any ``group_vars`` and ``host_vars`` subdirectories in an inventory directory are interpreted as expected, making inventory directories a powerful way to organize different sets of configurations.
 See :ref:`using_multiple_inventory_sources` for more information.

 .. _static_groups_of_dynamic: